 When recovering the system, the whole c disk (the system disk) will be formatted.
 If all data are saved in c disk, they will all be wiped and cannot be restored.

-Too many other things in system disk will slow down system running.
+Too many other things in system disk will slow down the system running.

-If there are several partitions and each partition stores different kinds of data, it is convenient for user to manage them.
+If there are several partitions on the disk and each partition stores different kinds of data, then it is convenient for the users to manage them.

 Consider all the reasons above, it is necessary to create more than one partition on a hard disk.

 For MBR disk, please check how many partitions are already on the hard drive.
 Because MBR disk supports creating up to 4 primary partitions.
 If the number of partitions reaches the upper limit, please visit how to convert to logical partition to change one primary partition to logical one and then you can create partition(s) on it.
 For GPT disk, you can create partitions without limitation and you can have more primary partitions.
 However, the Windows implementation restricts this to 128 partitions.

 AOMEI Partition Assistant provides two ways to create the partition, please choose the one which is more convenient for you.